-Communication is a vital part of any program and ministries are frequently utilising various electronic means of communication.
+Communication is a vital part of any program and ministries frequently use electronic means of communication to connect with young people.
 However, we need to be aware that a key trend in grooming children for abuse is through secretive electronic communication.
-Therefore leaders need to have appropriate contact with children, that is open and transparent, with records kept of all messages.
+Therefore leaders contact with children is to be appropriate, open and transparent.

 Parents/Guardians are able to specify their preferred means of direct contact with their child by leaders or, if they would prefer, that all contact is directed through them.
 All social media platforms must be approved by Session/O&N.